vythy/text-adventure-creator/README.md

 # text-adventure-creator
-Generating text based adventure game from formatted text
+Mini project to create a text based adventure game from formatted text